• Skip to primary navigation

 I tweaked and tinkered with this recipe for a long time, but then I finally got it and I have not looked back since.
 I honestly can't imagine a chewier, more flavorful, less cardboardy crust and so I am done looking.
 Done.

-I'm also sharing all this hard work with you, dear reader, because, well, I have my moments.
+And now I’m sharing all this hard work with you, dear reader, because, well, I have my moments.

 Alright, let me explain why I think this is the best pizza dough ever.